Mount Kynoch, Queensland: Education

 There are no schools in Mount Kynoch.
-The nearest primary schools are Harlaxton and Highfields.
-The nearest secondary schools are Toowoomba State High School in Mount Lofty and Wilsonton State High School in Wilsonton Heights.
+The nearest government primary schools are Harlaxton State School in Harlaxton and Highfields State School in Highfields.
+The nearest government secondary schools are Toowoomba State High School in Mount Lofty and Wilsonton State High School in Wilsonton Heights.

 Facilities

 Mount Kynoch Water Treatment Plant is on the top of Mount Kynoch, accessed via Shuttlewood Court (27.5097°S 151.9546°E).
 It draws its water from Cooby Dam, Cressbrook Dam and Perseverance Dam.

 Amenities

 There are a number of parks in the area: